Perspective | What’s happening in Afghanistan can’t be reduced to images with historic parallels. When will we learn to see things in real time?

 Stars and Stripes, the independent military newspaper, ran the Kabul picture on its front page, with the giant headline “It’s Over.”
 For members of the military, which lost almost 2,500 members over the nearly 20-year war in Afghanistan, that headline makes sense.
 But one can’t help but think of all the people for whom this isn’t over, for whom this is just beginning — the Afghan translators, friends, allies, women, teachers, journalists, artists, intellectuals, children who tasted the 21st century and who now face a future of medieval misery.

-The sense that “it’s over” must be infuriating to anyone who isn’t caccooned in American exceptionalism.
+The sense that “it’s over” must be infuriating to anyone who isn’t cocooned in American exceptionalism.
 It captures the blithe ineptitude of our foreign policy so perfectly.
 Like a giant transport plane moving through a sea of desperate people on the tarmac, we blunder from catastrophe to catastrophe.
 We spend a trillion here, a trillion there, and, in the end, helicopters must ferry out the bureaucrats, functionaries and spies, who failed to see what was painfully obvious to people who ventured beyond the blast walls of the capital’s fortified center.
 On to the next thing.

 I spent a week reporting in Afghanistan in 2004, during the country’s first presidential election since the fall of the Taliban.
 I felt intense sadness upon leaving.
 Sometimes, when you leave a place, you say, good riddance, may I never come back.
 But Afghanistan is a beautiful country and I knew it was unlikely I would return.
 I wanted to absorb its every detail into my memory — I can still smell the smoke of cooking fires in the October air.